Hyperxq/Angular-builder/README.md

 Every collection has schematics, in this section you can set all the properties that the schematic allows.
 I will list some of the most common schematics with links to see the angular default schematic settings.

+**Notes:**<br/>
+If you want that the schematic build installs collections, add these collections to global settings.
+No matter if you don't define any schematic inside.

 | Schematics for @schematics/angular                                                                              |
 |-----------------------------------------------------------------------------------------------------------------|